NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 operator is used to combine filters using the `or` operator.
 The `FilterSet` object is converted to the appropriate format for the GDC API when the cohort is saved.

-When using the GDC REST API, the FilterSet can be converted into the appropriate format using the `filterSetToOperation` function.
+When using the GDC REpresentational State Transfer (REST) API, the FilterSet can be converted into the appropriate format using the `filterSetToOperation` function.
 When using the GDC GraphQL API, the FilterSet can be using the `convertFilterSetToGraphQL` function.
 The API  guide will provide information on what format the filters should be in for the API.
 Also as the code is in TypeScript, the IDE will provide information on the format as well.

-### Getting Cohort Information
+### Obtaining Cohort Information

 The current active cohort can be accessed via the selector `selectCurrentCohort`.
 This selector returns the current cohort, which is the cohort that is currently being displayed in the Cohort Management Bar.
 Accessing the current cohort